wileyalt/kissanime_dl/README.md

 MAKE SURE THAT kissanime_dl RUNS IN SEPARATE DIRECTORIES FOR DIFFERENT URLS, OR ELSE UPDATE WILL BE SCREWY
 ####

-First argument: the url to the kissanime.to/Anime/* page.
+First argument: the url to the kiss-site master page.
 It can also be "update" which will download any videos not downloaded into the folder.
 "update" can only be used if kissanime_dl has been run in that directory and has generated a history file

 Second argument: the path to download files to